LostArtefacts/TRX/docs/trx/game_flow/USER_CONFIGURATION.md

 {
   // …
   "enforced_config": {
-    "enable_save_crystals": false,
+    "save_crystal_mode": "off",
   }
 }
 ```

 This means that the game will enforce your chosen value for this particular
 config setting.
-If the player tries to edit the settings, the option to toggle
+If the player tries to edit the settings, the save crystal mode
-save crystals will be disabled.
+will be disabled.

 You can add as many settings within the `enforced_config` section as needed.
 Refer to the key names within `cfg/TR1X.json5`, `cfg/TR2X.json5`, and